Read the Fall 2019 EPES Update here

-Dear friends of EPES and AHA,
+Dear friends of EPES,

 Christina Mills MD FRCPC

 P.S.
 Thank you in advance for making a donation to EPES TODAY!
 To make a tax-deductible contribution to EPES, donate online at www.actionforhealth.org or mail a check made out to “Action for Health in the Americas” to:

 Action for Health in the Americas c/o Prince of Peace Lutheran Church

 Clifton Park, NY 12065-2744 USA